Ganterpore/fuel_eff_app/README.md

 # Fuel Efficiency Tracking
-*Note this app is still in beta and is unfinished* <br/>
 This app is designed to record the fuel usage of a users car by getting them to add an entry whenever they fill up their car.
-Users can then use this information to track how much they are spending on fuel, and to determine how to reduce this.
+This allows the app to track how much the user is spending on fuel, and show meaningful data on how they can reduce this.
 All data is stored locally to the device, however it is backed up to the cloud.

 # How to use the app
 When you open the app you will be greeted with a screen showing details of the currently selected car.
 If you tap the history button you will be able to view either all the times you have filled up your car, or the history of your trips between refueling.
-By tapping the Data button you can look at different graphs created from the data given.
+By tapping the Data button you can look at different graphs created from the data, which can provide useful information for reducing your fuel usage.
 Tapping on the currently selected car will allow you to change which car you are viewing.

 <img src="https://raw.githubusercontent.com/Ganterpore/fuel_eff_app/master/Screenshot_main_page.jpg" width="200"/> .
 <img src="https://raw.githubusercontent.com/Ganterpore/fuel_eff_app/master/Screenshot_Entry_History.jpg" width="200"/>